-His Britten film will be the sixth composer portrait he has produced for the BBC, after studies of Elgar, Vaughan Williams, Delius, Parry – and his first Britten film, Britten's Children.
+The Britten film is his sixth composer portrait, after studies of Elgar, Vaughan Williams, Delius, Parry – and his first Britten film, Britten's Children.